lmorg/murex/docs/commands/runtime.md

 ### Description

-`runtime` is a tool for quering the internal state of _murex_.
+`runtime` is a tool for querying the internal state of _murex_.
 It's output will be JSON dumps.

 ### Usage